burtlo/yard-cucumber/README.md

 Synopsis
 --------

-Cucumber-In-The-Yard is a YARD extension that processes Cucumber features, scenarios, steps, tags, step definitions, and even transforms to provide documentation similar to what you expect to how YARD displays classes, methods and constants.
-This tools bridges the gap of having feature files found in your source code and true documentation that your team, product owners and stakeholders can use.
+Cucumber-In-The-Yard is a YARD extension that processes Cucumber features, scenarios, steps, tags, step definitions, and even transforms to provide documentation similar to what you expect to how YARD displays classes, methods and constants.This tools bridges the gap of having feature files found in your source code and true documentation that your team, product owners and stakeholders can use.

 Examples
 --------

 I have created a trivial, example project to help provide a quick visualization of the resulting documentation.
-I encourage you to look at it as an example and see if it would assist your project from a multitude of perspectives: as the project's core developer; another developer or a new developer; quality assurance engineer; or product owner/stakeholder.
+I encourage you to look at it as an example and see if it would assist your project from a multitude of
+perspectives: as the project's core developer; another developer or a new developer; quality assurance engineer; or product owner/stakeholder.

 The implemented example has been deployed at [http://recursivegames.com/cukes/](http://recursivegames.com/cukes/).